Skip to main content

 The goal is to use Active Directory as an identity provider for Trustelem.

-To do so, a connector, ADConnect, is installed on an Active Directory domain controller.
+To do so, a connector, Trustelem ADConnect, is installed on a customer Virtual Machine.

-1/ During the setup, ADConnect opens a websocket to Trustelem services using port 443.
+1/ During the setup, Trustelem ADConnect opens a websocket to admin.trustelem.com using port 443.

 Note: with the websocket, information is encrypted by TLS protocol and with an additional symmetric encryption.

-2/ Trustelem sends the request of Active Directory users to ADConnect using the websocket.
+2/ Trustelem sends search / authentication requests to Trustelem ADConnect using the websocket.

-3/ ADConnect asks the users to Active Directory using LDAPS.
+3/ Trustelem ADConnect sends the request to Active Directory using LDAP(S) with the service account running the connector.

-4/ Active Directory sends the users to ADConnect using LDAPS.
+4/ Active Directory replies to the request from Trustelem ADConnect using LDAP(S).

-5/ ADConnect sends the users to Trustelem services using the websocket
+5/ Trustelem ADConnect sends the answer to admin.trustelem.com using the websocket

-Trustelem does not store any Active Directory password.
+Note: thanks to this connector Trustelem does not store any password for Active Directory users.

 • Give a name to the new directory, and optionally a description.

-• Launch the installation software and paste the synchronization ID. setupad4.png
+• On your VM, launch the installation software and paste the synchronization ID then click on Validate the Configuration setupad4.png

 • If the machine is not on the AD domain, you can't use the Log On tab of the service.